flancian/garden/Open Letter to Google.md

 Third of all: after that, what we show is exactly what the users have literally written -- meaning both full Agora users (people who sign up to contribute notes) and social media users.

-Being that users have a way to influence all three of the ways listed above, I believe it is sufficiently proven that the Agora puts the user first.

-(...)
+*(...) more on what the Agora is and how I posit it is relevant to Googlers and other communities? (...)*